DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/scenario-insight/service.md

 # Service Monitoring

-Observability Insight provides monitoring of service metrics, and can view key metrics such as real-time throughput, number of requests, request delay, and error rate of services.
+Insight provides monitoring of service metrics, and can view key metrics such as real-time throughput, number of requests, request delay, and error rate of services.

 ## Prerequisites